askpatrickw/makernotes/docs/machines/cnc-wood.md

 The maker space has some small pieces of 1/4" MDF you can use for small projects, but if you are going to be doing lots of cuts or many projects, you should bring your own spoil board along with your workpiece.

-## Designing and Milling your project
+## Designing and Milling Your Project

 ![VCarve Logo](../static/img/cnc-mill/vcarve_pro.png)